ultralytics/xview-yolov3/README.md

 ## Image Augmentation

 `datasets.py` applies random augmentation to the full-resolution input images in accordance with the following specifications.
-Smaller-sized chips are then selected from the augmented image.
+8 random smaller-sized chips are then selected from the augmented image for training.
 Augmentation is applied **only** during training, not during inference.
 Bounding boxes are automatically tracked and updated with the images.

 Augmentation | Description
 --- | ---